ragini123-del/delta-123/README.md

 # delta-123
-This is demo for delta
+This is demo for git &github class